rudranag/Truecaller-Smsbomber_telegram_bot/README.md

      web: python main_webhook.py

-then type this command in your heroku cli if you encounter any error in logs
+Then type this command in your heroku cli if you encounter any error in logs(only for webhook version)

      heroku ps:scale web=1 -a your_heroku_app_name